Learn To Dive - Open Water Diver

 The PADI Open Water certification process consists of independent study through eLearning, a knowledge review, pool skill development, and four open-water training dives.
 A 200 yard swim, and tread water for 10 minutes is required for water proficiency.
 In order to be certified you need to complete all skills and demonstrate adequate swim proficiency.

 You can complete the independent study requirements using the PADI eLearning program when it suits you.
 The estimated time to complete the independent eLearning study is about 8-10 hours.
 The PADI eLearning program is included in our course fees and needs to be completed before you start your pool skill development.

 Knowledge Review and Pool Skill Development

 Our instructors will go over what you learned through independent study, eLearning, and then give you a quick knowledge review before entering the pool.
 You will at that point practice scuba skills in the pool with an instructor.
 Knowledge review and skill development sessions in the summertime, take place at our pool location in Perry Hall, Maryland.
-Winter time we teach at local indoor pools.
-We teach one or two weekends a month usually between 8-11AM in the morning on a Sunday morning and two evenings the following week.
+Winter time we teach at local indoor pools once a month.
+Summer time, we teach one or two weekends a month usually between 8-11AM in the morning on a Sunday morning and two evenings the following week.
 Contact us to schedule times that suit you or schedule your session below.

 Open Water Training

 You will have to complete four instructor supervised dives over two days to complete your Open Water certificate.
 These are usually done at local quarries.
 If you would like, you can complete your open water checkout dives during a vacation in warmer waters or on one of our group trips.
 Contact us for trip details.
 The Open Water training is additional $250 plus dive park fees (e.g. Dutch Spring or Lake Phoenix).